smmsadrnezh/pdf2speech/README.md

 # pdf2speech

+You give this script a PDF file of the article.
+It will create a clean text in the form of a text file.
+The text in which the page headers have been deleted and the newlines are placed correctly.
+Then, it converts the text into an mp3 file and creates a summary text file using artificial intelligence.

+## How to use

 First, edit the `settings.py` file and change the `pdf_path` variable to the pdf file path you want to convert to speech.
 Here is the sample of the `settings.py` file:

 ```python